Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 ES-125 1941–42, 1946–1970 Full (3.25–3.5") No 1 × P-90 The original.
 The most common variant.

-ES-125T 1956–1968 Thinline (1.75") No 1 × P-90 Introduced alongside the thinline trend.
-Very popular.
+ES-125T 1956–1968 Thinline (1.75") No 1 × P-90 Arrived with the thinline trend.
+Sold well.

-ES-125TC 1960–1970 Thinline (1.75") Yes — Florentine (sharp) 1 × P-90 Most playable single-pickup variant for upper-register work.
+ES-125TC 1960–1970 Thinline (1.75") Yes — Florentine (sharp) 1 × P-90 Best single-pickup version for upper-fret access.

 ES-125TDC 1960–1970 Thinline (1.75") Yes — Florentine 2 × P-90 The "rock and roll" spec.
-Most versatile of the thinlines.
+Most versatile thinline.

-ES-125TD 1957–c.1963 Thinline (1.75") No 2 × P-90 Rarely seen after the early 60s.
-Transitional model.
+ES-125TD 1957–c.1963 Thinline (1.75") No 2 × P-90 Uncommon after the early 60s.
+Transitional.

 ES-125C 1965–1970 Full (3.25–3.5") Yes — Florentine 1 × P-90 Late addition to the full-depth line.